Swax Lax Boys and Girls Lacrosse Camp

 Camp at a Glance

 The mission of Swax Lax Lacrosse (formerly Sum It Up Lacrosse), is to encourage girls and boys to become more self-confident through the sport of lacrosse.
 Swax Lax Lacrosse offers lacrosse camps and clinics designed to make the sport fun and easy to learn for beginning and intermediate players.
+Depending on the age of the summer campers, they offer activities like arts & crafts, sprinkler time and talent shows to spice up the day and help ensure the girls and boys learn the fundamentals while having a great early experience with lacrosse.
 The culture and staff at Swax Lax Lacrosse help children feel at ease with a lacrosse stick in their hands, excited to be part of a team, and connected with coaches who care.
 Their programs are open to K–10th grade girls and K–6th grade boys from any school, in any town that’s accessible to their New Jersey locations, regardless of a child’s level of playing experience or a family’s ability to pay.

 |Weeks||Half Day Times||Full Day Times|